artheus/pgon/README.md

 	"github.com/artheus/pgon"
 )

-// This will simply read and parse a pgn file, then print the result
+// This will simply read and parse a pgn string, then print the result
 // to stdout.
 func main() {
 	const pgnData = `[Event "F/S Return Match"]